 Antidepressant medications are the primary medical treatment for the anxiety characterized by anxiety disorders, as well as the depressive symptoms of depressive disorders and bipolar disorder.
 Examples of those medications that are commonly prescribed for those purposes include serotonergic (SSRI) medications like fluoxetine (Prozac), sertraline (Zoloft), paroxetine (Paxil), citalopram (Celexa), and escitalopram (Lexapro) and combination serotonergic/adrenergic medications (SNRIs) like venlafaxine (Effexor) and duloxetine (Cymbalta), as well as buproprion (Wellbutrin), which is a dopaminergic antidepressant.

 Medications like clonazepam (Klonopin) and lorazepam (Ativan) from the benzodiazepine group are often used to treat anxiety, particularly when it is sudden and severe, as in panic attacks.
+This class of medications does have addictive properties.
 Medications from the beta-blocker family (for example, propranolol [Inderal]) are sometimes used to treat the physical symptoms associated with anxiety as well.

 Alzheimer's and other forms of dementia are often treated with medications like memantine (Namenda), galantamine (Razadyne), donezepil (Aricept), rivastigmine (Exelon), and tacrine (Cognex).
 These medications tend to slow the progression of dementia, thereby helping sufferers of dementia remain functional longer than they would without treatment.